 • Choose a home listed for sale that has the most potential to be what you want.
 It may be the house in the worse condition and most likely the lowest price in the neighborhood.
 This is perfect!

-• Call the Service First Renovation Lending loan officer so his team will coordinate with your designer or contractor to help you decide what you want done and the estimated cost.
+• Call the Nexa Mortgage - Richard Woodward Renovation Lending loan officer so his team will coordinate with your designer or contractor to help you decide what you want to be done and the estimated cost.

 • Sign a purchase contract (allowing 45-60 days for closing).

-• Submission of income, asset and other documentation needed to complete the submission and approval of you mortgage loan.
+• Submission of income, asset and other documentation needed to complete the submission and approval of your mortgage loan.
 (Even better – provide this information at pre-qualification)

 • Request and receive bids from contractors for the renovation work needed and submit to the renovation specialist.
 The HUD Consultant will coordinate a meeting at the property with you to review what needs to be done and help with the contractor bid process.